Beltus/blog/_projects/2020-01-28-face-detection.md

 * Detection of faces in an image.
 * Detection of eyes in an image.
 * Detection of faces in real-time video stream

 <!--  Detection of eyes in real-time video stream -->
- to **build a face detection software in python using Haarcascade classifier

 In this article, I will try as much as possible to keep things simple  without loss of generality because I personally do not like complex stuff and I am sure you too might not.

 Without taking much of you time buckle up lets get started.